sree-r-one/SWE5006/documentation/Proposals.md

    Users will receive updates on new listings, rental suggestions, lease ending or renewal due, rating updates, and messages from property agents or landlords.
 9. Report and Dispute System:
    Tenants can flag inappropriate or misleading ratings and reviews, ensuring the platform remains trustworthy.
+10. Paperless Contract:
+    Tenants and landlords can sign rental agreement digitally,reducing paperwork and ensuring a secure, effecient leasing process.
+11. Insights for Agents:
+    Property agents can access detailed reports and statistics on their listing's performance like number of views,enquires,rating and feedback.This feature helps agents understand market trends,improve their services and optimize their property listings.

 ## Features Wishlist